alexandreL/sugar-shack/README.md

 # SugarShack

+# Apps

+This workspace contains 3 apps:

+- API: This API is used for all of the apps.
+It allows users to log in to the back office, access and modify the list of products, and place orders for products.
+- BO: This is the back office used for managing the list of products, stock, and orders.
+- Marketplace: This is the marketplace where you can order delicious maple syrup products.

 ## Getting started

 ### Prerequisites

-- Node.js > 18
+- Node.js version should be greater than 18
-- nx in global is better: `npm i -g nx` (if you don't want to install it globally, you can use `npx nx` instead of `nx`)
+- It is recommended to have nx installed globally: `npm i -g nx` (if you don't want to install it globally, you can use `npx nx` instead of `nx`)

 ### Steps to run this project:

-- Run `npm i` command
+- Run the command `npm i`
-- Run `nx run-many -t serve` command
+- Run the command `nx run-many -t serve`

 ### Understand this workspace

-Run `nx graph` to see a diagram of the dependencies of the projects.
+Run the command `nx graph` to see a diagram of the dependencies of the projects.
-All the configuration is in `nx.json` file.
+All the configuration is in the `nx.json` file.
-All the projects are in `apps` and `libs` folders.
+All the projects are located in the `apps` and `libs` folders.
-Each project has its own `project.json` file, witch contains the configuration and executor for itself.
+Each project has its own `project.json` file, which contains the configuration and executor for itself.

 # Apps

 - api: the api.
-Run on port 4000
+It runs on port 4000
+  - Access the swagger at http://localhost:4000/api
 - bo: the back office.
-Run on port 3001
+It runs on port 3001
 - marketplace: the marketplace.
-Run on port 3000
+It runs on port 3000

 ## Folder structure

-- apps: all the apps
+- apps: contains all the apps
   - [api](apps%2Fapi): the api
   - [bo](apps%2Fbo): the back office
   - [marketplace](apps%2Fmarketplace): the marketplace
   - [database-migrations](apps%2Fdatabase-migrations): the database migrations
-- libs: all the libs
+- libs: contains all the libs
   - [entity](libs%2Fentity): the database entities
   - [shared](libs%2Fshared): the shared code between apps
   - [ui](libs%2Fui): the shared ui components